Eklavya-11/Aipokedex/README.md

 -->

 # AiPokedex
-AIPOKEDEX is an incredibly useful application that harnesses the power of AI and machine learning to help users identify Pokemon.
+AIpokedex is an incredibly useful application that harnesses the power of AI and machine learning to help users identify Pokemon.
 Whether you're a die-hard Pokemon fan or just trying to catch 'em all, this application makes it easy to identify any Pokemon you come across.
 Simply show an image of a Pokemon, and AIPOKEDEX will identify and quickly return the best match, providing you with all the information you need to know about that Pokemon.